Recently, one of my colleagues posted this update in a Facebook Group we belong to:

 With all these advantages, why isn't everyone clamoring for this work arrangement?

-Working from home has one big drawback that burns out people and makes then profoundly depressed; the isolation or loneliness.
+Working from home has one big drawback that burns people out and makes then depressed, and that's social isolation and loneliness.

-In a survey of 258 women working from home, isolation came in tops as their ONE big frustration with this work arrangement
+In a survey of 258 women working from home, isolation ranked as their number ONE frustration with this work arrangement

-Working in perpetual isolation is only for a special few.
+Working in perpetual loneliness is only for a select few.
 Most of us crave social interactions and being part of a community.

 If you are working in the corporate environment, you might be able to find a position within your company that has you working from home most of the week and coming to the office 1-2 days a week.

-If you run your own show as in own your own business or operate as a freelancer, you could join a coworking space and get the feel of having co-workers around you.
-Because more and more individuals are working from home and feeling isolated, work co-ops are popping up everywhere.
+If you run the show, as in, you're the boss, or you operate as a freelancer, you could join a coworking space and get the feel of having co-workers around you.
+Because more and more individuals are working from home and feeling isolated, coworking spaces are popping up everywhere.

 Here you can work in an office-type environment, getting access to things like WiFi, printers, conference rooms, and fax machines.
 You can choose to work in these spaces by the hour, day, week, or month for a set fee.
 Not sure where to find a working coop?
-Try looking at OpenDesks; they can help you find, share and manage places to work and meet new individuals.
+Try looking at this list of global coworking spaces.

 You have probably heard of people working out of the coffee shop.
 Been there, done that.
 The coffee shop ambiance and background noise or music may not work for you.
-If you work better in a quieter environment and you are not meeting up with clients, the library is a good off post workstation for those days when you feel like having “co-workers” around you.
+If you work better in a quieter environment and you are not meeting up with clients, the library is an excellent off-post workstation for those days when you feel like having “co-workers” around you.

 It was rumored that with all the remote meeting capabilities cropping up daily, that there would not be a need for industry events.
 This has not been the case.
 The reality is that technology emphasized our need for human interactions even more.
 You get to connect with peers, mentors, customers, and vendors at industry live events which go a long way in minimizing the isolation of working by yourself.